-G. TO ADJUST THE HEIGHT OF THE REMOTE JOYSTICK
+E. TO ADJUST THE HEIGHT OF THE REMOTE IOYSTICK

-- a.
-Remove the two pan-head screws (A), securing the angle bracket mount (B). - b.
-Remove the Joystick from the mount by unfastening the two screws (C) on the underside of the mount. - c.
-Position angle bracket mount such that you achieve the desired joystick height.
+- a) Remove the two pan-head screws (A), securing the angle bracket mount (B). - Remove the Joystick from the mount by unfastening the two screws (C) on the underside of the mount. - c) Position angle bracket mount such that you achieve the desired joystick height.
 Four positions are available by relocating the mount either on the top or bottom of the mounting bar (D) and/or by rotation of the angle bracket mount.

-H. REMOTE JOYSTICK SWING-AWAY RETRACTABLE MOUNT (OPTIONAL)
+F. JOYSTICK SWING-AWAY RETRACTABLE MOUNT (OPTIONAL)

-The remote joystick is mounted with a mechanism which allows the control to be locked in a forward or retracted position using magnets.
+The joystick is mounted with a mechanism which allows the control to be locked in a forward or retracted position using magnets.